Project Background,

 There were two distinct project phases (Phase 1 and Phase 2 are detailed below) during which LBS practitioners came together to discuss, share and reflect upon how they currently integrate technology into lessons, the specific challenges they face, how they make pedagogical choices around the sequence of activities/tasks they introduce, and how they chose digital tools to purposefully engage adult learners.

-PHASE 1: Focus Groups with LBS Practitioners
+Phase 1: Focus Groups with LBS Practitioners

 From late November 2022 - April 2023, AlphaPlus conducted a series of focus groups with LBS practitioners to determine where they currently find themselves with respect to digital integration, especially after the challenging—yet instructive—pandemic pivot to remote delivery, which left educators with a new sensibility regarding teaching and learning in digital spaces.
 The importance of digital skills and technology for teaching and learning was undeniable in the eyes of all focus group participants.